What is the future for Transition Cafe and Transition Bro Gwaun?

 Thank you to everyone who got in touch when we first announced our Transition Cafe building was to be demolished.
-This demonstrates that there is support for the cafe and that it’s a hub in our community, drawing people together.
-It was lovely to hear from so many people about what the cafe means to you.
+This demonstrated great support for the cafe and that it was a hub in our community, drawing people together.
+It was lovely to hear from so many people about what the cafe meant to you.

-Thank you to everyone for your continued support – talking to us, writing letters, responding to the consultation process, completing a questionnaire, and most importantly visiting the cafe and doing your bit to make the most of food and reduce food waste everyday!
+Thank you to everyone for your continued support – talking to us, writing letters, responding to the consultation process, completing a questionnaire, and most importantly visiting the cafe.
+Transition Cafe is now closed and we are now sharing the food we collect through Fishguard & Goodwick Community Fridge.

 All support gratefully received!